 I had no way of knowing, then, how disturbing his declaration truly was.
 And though I sensed that this man was dangerous, I would have to learn the hard way just how much of a threat he posed to everything I held dear.

 “Who do you speak of, Monsieur?”
 I asked.

-Had McNaught abducted a woman agent and was holding her captive like Des Jardins claimed?
+Had McNaught abducted a female agent and held her captive like Des Jardins claimed?
 Was it one of the many secrets the spy still kept from us?

-In answer, Des Jardins turned to glance over his shoulder at his men.
+In answer, Des Jardins glanced over his shoulder at his men.
 “Take her.”

 With those two, simple words, the alleyway erupted into a sudden, brutal violence that would haunt my nightmares for years to come.

 All rights reserved.
 No part of this publication may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the author, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.